-Bi.e. the Ministry of the Interior to provide free legal assistance to a police officer against whom a prosecution has been initiated for exceeding police powers to use force.
-40 Worryingly, this is a legal solution that has survived in the new law and that provides for a mandatory solidarity of the state with an official reasonably suspected of having violated the law, and all at the expense of taxpayers.
+Bi.e. the Ministry of Internal Affairs to provide free legal assistance to a police officer against whom a prosecution has been initiated for exceeding police powers to use force.
+Worryingly, this is a legal solution that has survived in the new law and that provides for a mandatory solidarity of the state with an official reasonably suspected of having violated the law, and all at the expense of taxpayers.
 This solution can also be perceived as an encouragement for the "freer" use of power.

 1.2.5.4.3.
 Parliamentary, civil and internal oversight of the police n addition to internal control, the Law on Police for the first time provided for parliamentary and civil control of the police, and these solutions are also provided under the Law on Internal Affairs.
-The civil control is conducted by the Council for Civil Control of Police, which consists of five members appointed by: Bar Association, Medical Association, Lawyers Association, the University and non-governmental organizations dealing with human rights.141 Council can be addressed by
+The civil control is conducted by the Council for Civil Oversight of the Police, which consists of five members appointed by: Bar Association, Medical Association, Lawyers Association, the University and non-governmental organizations dealing with human rights.
+Council can be

-134 Art.
+Art.
 30, para 2of the Law on Police, Sl. list CG, 88/2009.

-135 Art.
+Art.
 57, para 2 and 3 of the Law on Internal Affairs, Sl. list CG, 44/2012.

-136 Art.
+Art.
 47of the Law on Police, Sl. list CG, 88/2009.